nLab

 Tour through notions of cohomology

-π 0H(X,K(,n))=H n(X,)\pi_0 \mathbf{H}(X,K(\mathbb{Z},n)) = H^n(X,\mathbb{Z})
+π 0H(X,K(,n))=H n(X,) \pi_0 \mathbf{H}(X,K(\mathbb{Z},n)) = H^n(X,\mathbb{Z})

 This definition in Top alone already goes a long way.
-By the Brown representability theorem all cohomology theories that are called generalized (Eilenberg-Steenrod) cohomology theories are of this form, for A a topological space that is part of a spectrum.
+By the Brown representability theorem all cohomology theories that are called generalized (Eilenberg-Steenrod) cohomology theories are of this form, for AA a topological space that is part of a spectrum.
 This includes everything that is traditionally just called “a cohomology theory”, such as K-theory, elliptic cohomology, tmf, complex cobordism, etc.

 Indeed, it turns out that an old result from the 1960s, Verdier’s hypercovering theorem effectively shows that what was introduced as abelian sheaf cohomology is really nothing but an instance of the above general setup.
 A particularly clear-sighted understanding of this fact was presented in